 - Assistance in better understanding the situation, and how to take the first steps towards change.

-Our first concern is always to make sure that everybody in their family is safe.
-Often it takes some time before patterns of abuse in a family can change.
-Our worker will talk about the groups we have available both for people who have been abused, and for people who are behaving abusively and want to change.
+Our first priority is to always make sure everybody in the family is safe, in particular, those previously or currently subjected to violence.
+Our worker will talk about our one on one counselling service as well as groups we have available both for people who have been abused, and for people who are behaving abusively and want to change.